lakmina456/Quiz_App/README.md

 - **📱 Responsive Design**: Ensure the app works well on various screen sizes and orientations.

-- **🔄 Randomized Questions**: Randomly select questions from a pool to keep the quiz engaging each time.
+- **📚 History**: Allow users to view their quiz history and performance over time.

+- **🔑 Change Password**: Provide users with the ability to change their account password for security purposes.

 ## **🚀 Installation**
-- Clone the repository: `git clone https://github.com/your-username/Quiz_App.git`
+- Clone the repository: `git clone https://github.com/lakmina456/Quiz_App.git`

 ## 🤝 Contributing